kennytilton/web-mx/doc/intro-clock.md

              :mx-dom (running-clock)))
 ```
 Things to note:
-* the `:ticker`'s `:watch` function, which is dispatched when a property changes;
+* the `:ticker`'s `:watch` function. `Watche`s fire when a property changes;
-* the start-stop button adjusts its label to suit the app state (widget children get wrapped transparently in formulas);
+* the start-stop button reactively adjusts its label to suit the app state (widget children get wrapped transparently in formulas);
-* the interval function closes over `me`, and uses that to mutate the DAG as needed.
+* the interval function closes over `me`, and navigates from there to mutate the DAG as needed.

 #### Web/MX in a nutshell
 And that is Web/MX: